4-year-old American Abigail Mor Edan among third group of hostages released by Hamas

 The Qatari Foreign Ministry said 39 Palestinians will also be released as part of this hostage swap.

-A total of three female American hostages — including Abigail — was expected to be released in the four-day-long truce.
+Three female American hostages — including Abigail — were expected to be released in the four-day-long truce.
 It is not clear whether it will be extended.

 - Transcript: Qatari Prime Minister and Minister for Foreign Affairs Sheikh Mohammed bin Abdulrahman Al Thani